nervosnetwork/docs.nervos.org/website/docs/essays/tx-pool-rbf.md

 There is a scenario that a transaction maybe stuck in the tx-pool for a long time because the transaction fee is not high enough.
 In this case, the transaction can be replaced by a new transaction contains same inputs but with a higher fee.
 This strategy is called Replace-By-Fee (RBF), first introduced by Bitcoin in [BIP 125](https://github.com/bitcoin/bips/blob/master/bip-0125.mediawiki).

-The new transaction must have the at least one inputs that is the same as the old one (may include other extra inputs), while the outputs can be different.
+The new transaction must have at least one same input with the old transaction (may include other extra inputs), while the outputs can be different.
 The new transaction will replace the old one in the tx-pool, and the old one will be removed from tx-pool with status "Rejected".

 <img src={useBaseUrl("img/rbf.png")} width="70%" height="70%"/>

-In the above example, the transaction `tx-a` is already in tx-pool and the new `tx-b` has a conflicted input `input1` with `tx-a`, so `tx-a` will be replaced by `tx-b` in the tx-pool if other RBF rules are satisfied.
+In the above example, the transaction `tx-a` is already in tx-pool and the new `tx-b` has a conflicted input `input1` with `tx-a`, so `tx-a` will be replaced by `tx-b` in the tx-pool if all RBF rules are satisfied.

-In most cases, RBF is usefull for spenders to adjust their previously-sent transactions to deal with unexpected confirmation delays or to perform other useful replacements, such as merging multiple transactions into one.
+In most cases, RBF is useful for spenders to adjust their previously-sent transactions to deal with unexpected confirmation delays or to perform other useful replacements, such as merging multiple transactions into one.

 <img src={useBaseUrl("img/rbf-merge.png")} width="70%" height="70%"/>